APW Elementary

 • RI6.1 Cite textual evidence to support what the text says as well as inferences made from the text

-• RI6.2 Determine the main idea of a text and how it is conveyed through particular details
+• RI6.2 Determine the main idea of a text and how it is conveyed through particular details.
+Provide a summary of the text distinct from personal opinions.

 Independent Reading Logs